How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 Ask yourself if you are giving them enough attention.
 When I say ask yourself, I mean drop the pretense and decide whether or not you are actually giving them enough attention.

-It is difficult to question your parenting abilities, I understand that.
+It is difficult to question your parenting abilities, and I understand that.
 But needs must, and if you want your toddler to stop scream, you need to get back to basics.

 Occupy Your Toddler

 If you want your toddler to stop scream immediately, then you had better get some awesome distraction techniques under your belt.